 “Death is of the devil, God’s enemy, Satan, signified by the tree of knowledge of good and evil, which brings death; life is of God, the source of life, signified by the tree of life, which issues in life (Gen. 2:9, 16-17).
 Death and life are not only of two sources, Satan and God; they are also two essences, two elements, and two spheres.
 To pass out of death into life is to pass out of the source, the essence, the element, and the sphere of death into the source, the essence, the element, and the sphere of life.
 This took place in us at our regeneration.
 We know this, i.e., have the inner consciousness of it, because we love the brothers.
 Love (the love of God) toward the brothers is strong evidence of this.
 Faith in the Lord is the way for us to pass out of death into life; love toward the brothers is the evidence that we have passed out of death into life.
 To have faith is to receive the eternal life; to love is to live by the eternal life and express it.”

-This love in us for our brothers in the Lord is evidence to us that we’re genuinely saved.
+This love in us for our brothers in the Lord is further evidence that we’re genuinely saved.

 Assurance of salvation: a solid foundation for our Christian life

-Once we receive Christ as our Savior, we have such wonderful assurances of our salvation in the written word of the Bible, the Spirit witnessing with our spirit, and a love for our brothers in the Lord.
+Once we receive Christ as our Savior, we have wonderful sources of the assurance of our salvation in the written word of the Bible, the Spirit witnessing with our spirit, and love for our brothers in the Lord.
 Thank God we can know with certainty that we’re saved eternally and that we’re truly God’s children!
 With this assurance as our solid foundation, we can have a joyful Christian life and go on to experience Christ and grow in Him.

 For more on this subject, you can read chapter 2 of Basic Elements of the Christian Life, vol. 1, a book that has helped thousands of believers.
 If you’re a US resident, you can order the three-volume set for free here.
 You can also download these volumes from anywhere in the world here.